 This is usually the favorite season for most people because of the perfect weather and fashion-forward clothing.
 But it is also the season when you can save the most.

-But worry not!
-Fall is the time of year where the saving possibilities are endless.
+Whatever it is that may have affected your financial situation this year, fall is the time of year where the saving possibilities are endless.
 So, step into the season informed on some of the best fall money-saving tips that will get you by and into the next season.

 - Save Energy, Save Money